reactjs/rfcs/text/0000-callback-ref-cleanup.md

 See implementation of [@huse/effect-ref](https://github.com/ecomfe/react-hooks/blob/master/packages/effect-ref/src/index.ts) for such an example.

-However, none of the alternatives solve the problem introduced by the `register` pattern.
+However, none of the alternatives solve the problem introduced by using the same Callback Ref for multiple elements.
 Although not as a drop-in replacement, workarounds exist.
 One of the libraries that use this pattern is `react-hook-form`, and it solves this issue by making `register` a function that returns the actual Callback Ref when called with a unique ID: